idf-can-bus/twai-idf-can/README.md

 **Important Notes:**
 - **CAN bus termination:** The general recommendation is to place one 120-ohm termination resistor at each end of a long CAN bus.
 However, the author's experience with short experimental setups shows that using only one 120-ohm resistor for the entire bus often works better.
+- **SN65HVD230 Modules:** Some SN65HVD230 (or similar) hub modules already include an integrated 120-ohm termination resistor.
+Depending on your network topology, you may need to add or remove these resistors to ensure the bus has the correct number of terminations.
 - Typical GPIO pins: TX=GPIO_5, RX=GPIO_4 (configurable)
 - Maximum cable length depends on bitrate (1 Mbps ≤ 40m, 125 kbps ≤ 500m)